-27.5.3 Defaulting rules and CLIMB-to-top
+29.5.3 Defaulting rules and CLIMB-to-top

-Each type system defines a default qualifier (see Section 32.5.4).
+Each type system defines a default qualifier (see Section 34.5.4).
 For example, the default qualifier for the Nullness Checker is @NonNull.
 When a user writes an unqualified type such as Date, the Nullness Checker interprets it as @NonNull Date.

 The type system applies that default qualifier to most but not all type uses.
 In particular, unless otherwise stated, every type system uses the CLIMB-to-top rule.
-This rule states that the top qualifier in the hierarchy is the default for the CLIMB locations: Casts, Locals, Instanceof, and (some) iMplicit Bounds.
+This rule states that the top qualifier in the hierarchy is the default for the CLIMB locations: Casts, Locals, and (some) Implicit Bounds.
 For example, when the user writes an unqualified type such as Date in such a location, the Nullness Checker interprets it as @Nullable Date (because @Nullable is the top qualifier in the hierarchy, see Figure 3.1).
+(Casts are treated a bit specially; see below.)

 The CLIMB-to-top rule is used only for unannotated source code that is being processed by a checker.
-For unannotated libraries (code read by the compiler in .class or .jar form), see Section 27.5.6.
+For unannotated libraries (code read by the compiler in .class or .jar form), see Section 29.5.6.